sadler-j/MidtermTemplate/README.txt

 did so here.
 The easier you make it to grade, the more merciful we can be (as we will appreciate your forsight and planning).

+We also recommend adding a folder for your final code (so everything can be in one place and you won't require nearly as many hard-coded paths).

 As a reminder, here are some of the things you will need:
 -Explain which parts of the midterm you have and haven’t finished -Include a list of filepaths to the following important files